 Are you looking for a way to serve ham without worrying about nitrates, nitrites and fillers?
 Make your own!
 You can easily turn a pork roast into ham in your crockpot.

 I love ham.
 I mean love it.

-Pork is not the problem.
+Pork was not the problem.

-Until I decided to make my own!
+I avoided my beloved ham for a long time – until I decided to make my own!
 You can turn a pork roast into ham right in your crockpot (this is my favorite one).

 No fancy tools.
 No strange ingredients.

 Really all you need is pork, salt and a sweetener.

 I used a rolled pork roast.
 But any cut will work.

 Homemade Ham in the Crockpot

 Cut some slits in the pork, put it in the crockpot and add the salt and sugar.
 Turn the crockpot on and you’re pretty much done.